 Furthermore, the economic empowerment of women has been linked to more resilient and adaptable households, as it diversifies income sources and reduces the vulnerability to shocks.
-Women who contribute to household income manage resources effectively and exhibit environmentally conscious behaviour, reducing emissions and enhancing household resilience to climate change (Pérez et al., 2015; Mavisakalyan & Tarvedi, 2019; Kim, 2022; Wang & Zhang, 2020; Dey et al., 2018).
+Women who contribute to household income manage resources effectively and exhibit environmentally conscious behaviour, reducing emissions and enhancing household resilience to climate change (Mavisakalyan & Tarvedi, 2019; Kim, 2022).
 Overall, women's workforce engagement is a critical factor in achieving sustainable economic progress and societal well-being.

 In conclusion, our study underscores the impact of climate change and female labor force participation on household human security in selected districts of Punjab, Pakistan.
-The findings highlight that climate change significantly threatens household security, necessitating effective mitigation strategies.
-Conversely, female labor force participation emerges as a potent factor in bolstering household resilience, improving financial stability, and fostering environmentally conscious practices.
-These insights emphasize the importance of integrating gender-focused economic policies to enhance household adaptability and resilience against climate change risks.
+The findings highlight that climate change poses a significant threat to household security, necessitating the development of effective mitigation strategies.
+Conversely, female labor force participation emerges as a significant factor in bolstering household resilience, enhancing financial stability, and promoting environmentally conscious practices.
+These insights highlight the importance of integrating gender-focused economic policies to enhance household adaptability and resilience in the face of climate change risks.
 Promoting female labor force participation not only advances gender equality but also contributes to broader sustainable development goals, ensuring a more secure and prosperous future.